 Jerry Hudson is Professor of Advertising at Texas Tech University, USA.
 He teaches advertising, electronic media, research methods, and data analysis, and he has published in Health Marketing Quarterly, Journalism Educator, Journalism Quarterly, Social Science Journal and Southwestern Mass Communications Journal.

-Samuel D. Bradley is Visiting Associate Professor at the University of South Florida, USA.
-His research has been published in the Journal of Advertising, Media Psychology, Psychology & Marketing, Journal of Consumer Psychology, and Human Communication Research, among others.
+Samuel D. Bradley's research has been published in the Journal of Advertising, Media Psychology, Psychology & Marketing, Journal of Consumer Psychology, and Human Communication Research, among others.